Measuring price impact and information content of trades in a time-varying setting: Time-varying impact for transaction cost analysis

-Clearly, $\bar q_t$ and $\bar v_t$ can be also computed with a local estimation using, for example, a EWMA~\footnote{Alternatively, one could develop a score-driven Hasbrouck model where the first variable is the mid-point price change $\Delta q_t$ (instead of the return $r_t$) and the second variable is the signed volume $v_t$ (instead of the trade sign $x_t$).
-We leave this extension for a future work.}.

-Equation~\eqref{piamhqtvt} depends both on the instantaneous impact and on the \textbf{state} of the market.
+Clearly, $\bar q_t$ and $\bar v_t$ can be also computed with a local estimation using, for example, an EWMA~\footnote{Alternatively, one could develop a score-driven Hasbrouck model where the first variable is the mid-point price change $\Delta q_t$ (instead of the return $r_t$) and the second variable is the signed volume $v_t$ (instead of the trade sign $x_t$).
+We leave this extension for future work.}.
+Eq.~\eqref{piamhqtvt} depends both on instantaneous impact and on the \textit{state} of the market.
 The final expression for $\hat \beta^{(s)}_t$ is consistent with the findings of this work: The permanent impact positively depends on the instantaneous impact parameter, through $\bar{b}_{0,t}$, and negatively on the state, through the $\omega_t$'s coefficients.
-In absence of the \textit{state} coefficients, the lagged impacts of the order flow on the permanent impact are directly measured by the $b_1$, $\bar{b}_{10}$ and $\bar{b}_{100}$.
-The $\omega_t$'s coefficients can be interpreted as factors weighing the effect of the change in the \textit{state} of the market on the permanent impact.
-For instance, consider $\omega_t^{(1)} := \bar{x}_{t-1} / \bar{x}_t$, where $\bar{x}_{t}$ is the average of the trade signs in the interval $[t-M, t-1]$.
-We have that: \begin{itemize} \item if the number of buy orders is higher than that in the previous interval (i.e. $\bar{x}_{t} > \bar{x}_{t-1}$), the order flow tends to be unbalanced by an increasing pressure of buy orders.
-The coefficient $\omega_t^{(1)}$ describes the change in the \textit{state} of the market and the effect on the permanent impact coefficient: $b_1$ is weighed by $\omega_t^{(1)} < 1$, producing a reduction in the permanent impact coefficient. \item if the number of buy orders is lower than that in the previous interval (i.e. $\bar{x}_{t} < \bar{x}_{t-1}$), the order flow tends to be unbalanced by the increasing pressure of sell orders.
-The coefficient $b_1$ is weighed by $\omega_t^{(1)} > 1$, producing an increase in the permanent impact coefficient. \end{itemize} The same holds for $\omega_t^{(L_1)}$ and $\omega_t^{(L_2)}$.
+In the absence of the \textit{state} coefficients, the lagged impacts of the order flow on the permanent impact are directly measured by the $b_1$, $\bar{b}_{10}$ and $\bar{b}_{100}$.
+The coefficients of $\omega_t$' s can be interpreted as factors that weigh the effect of the change in the \textit{state} of the market on the permanent impact.
+For example, consider $\omega_t^{(1)} := \bar{x}_{t-1} / \bar{x}_t$, where $\bar{x}_{t}$ is the average of the trade signs in the interval $[t-M, t-1]$.
+We have that if the number of buy orders is higher than that in the previous interval (i.e. $\bar{x}_{t} > \bar{x}_{t-1}$), the order flow tends to be unbalanced by the increasing pressure of buy orders.
+The coefficient $\omega_t^{(1)}$ describes the change in the \textit{state} of the market and the effect on the permanent impact coefficient: $b_1$ is weighed by $\omega_t^{(1)} < 1$, which produces a reduction in the permanent impact coefficient.
+In contrast, the order flow tends to be unbalanced by the increasing pressure of sell orders.
+The coefficient $b_1$ is weighed by $\omega_t^{(1)} > 1$, which produces an increase in the permanent impact coefficient.
+The same holds for $\omega_t^{(L_1)}$ and $\omega_t^{(L_2)}$.